72c/amir-fw/README.md

-# dare-base
+# amir-fw

-made public by Amir/Dare/72C - join are discord @ discord.gg/dares
+made public by Amir/72C - join are discord @ discord.gg/amir

-fuck evan/aspect the retard
+thanks to Z81D for adding new features and doing bug fixes

+also don't buy astralrp base, its shit.